Yarles404/EVCache-wiki/Features.md

 ### A Key-Value store
-* Uses memcached as the data store
+* Used as a client for memcached using spymemcached

 ### Zone Based Replication
 * Can create clusters based on availability zone for an EVCache app.
 This improves reliability and availability of the data.